CSUF-Tuffix/Tuffix-2/README.md

 ## Credits

-This is the product of a working group including Paul Salvador Inventado, Michael Shafae, and Kevin Wortman.
-Many others have provided input and bug reports.
+This is the product of a working group including Jared Dyreson, Paul Salvador Inventado, Michael Shafae, Kevin Wortman, and others.
+Many others have provided feedback and input.
 Tuffix builds upon Michael Shafae's build scripts and Kenytt Avery's node-box (https://github.com/ProfAvery/node-box).